steemit/devportal/_tutorials-recipes/create-password-recoverable-account.md

 ]
 ```

 Once the account recovery has been broadcast with the new owner key, the rest of the account keys will be created and updated as well.
 This is done with an account update operation.
-A working tutorial explaining the change of account keys is available [here](https://developers.steem.io/tutorials-python/password_key_change)
+A working tutorial explaining the [change of account keys](https://developers.steem.io/tutorials-python/password_key_change) is available.

 ```json
 {